openandclose/tosixinch/docs/options.rst

     And ``urllib`` cannot handle these interactive communications.

-    By adding cokkie data here (e.g. from your browsers), you may be able to bypass them.
+    By adding cookie data here (e.g. from your browsers), you may be able to bypass them.

     Note it is not secure and not right.